-Testimonials: If you send us a testimonial, we keep your name and your location, and these are shown on our website and on Facebook unless you’ve asked for your testimonial to be anonymous.
+Testimonials: If you send us a testimonial, we keep your name and your location, and these are shown on our website and Facebook unless you’ve asked for your testimonial to be anonymous.

 Photographs: If you have sent us a photograph, we record who sent it.
 We do not “tag” anyone in the photograph.
 We may use some photographs on our website and in our social media posts (such as Facebook and Instagram).

 Media: If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 How long we retain your data: If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that create an account, we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.